Roverx64/RoverOS/README.md

 # RoverOS

 ### About
-RoverOS is a hobby OS developed by one person.
-It is certain to have bugs and oversights.
+RoverOS is a hobby OS developed by one person that is certain to have some bugs and oversights.
-This is an update from legacy x86 RoverOS and the x64 GRUB bootloader.
-RoverOS is named after my dog, and that is where my username comes from as well.
+The 'Rover' in RoverOS is taken from my dogs name, and that is where my username comes from as well.
+There is no specific goal of this OS/Kernel, it is just for fun and to learn more about OS internals.

 ### Planned for next update
 Things I will try to add in the next update
-* Buddy & SLAB memory allocator
 * Barebones XHCI support
 * MSI/X support